 - Add in 2 eggs, one at a time, mixing well between each addition.
 Then add 1 teaspoon vanilla extract.

-- In a separate bowl, combine 2 3/4 cups all purpose flour, 2 teaspoons baking soda, 1 teaspoon coarse kosher salt and 1 teaspoon ground cinnamon, whisk till combined.
+- In a separate bowl, combine 2 3/4 cups all purpose flour, 2 teaspoons baking powder, 1 teaspoon coarse kosher salt and 1 teaspoon ground cinnamon, whisk till combined.

 - Add dry ingredients to the mixing bowl, and beat until completely incorporated.

 - Transfer the mixing bowl the fridge and chill, covered, for 60 minutes.